Procrastination Quotes: Funny, Inspiring, and Helpful Quotes about Procrastination

 “Think of many things; do one.”

-Source unknown, attribtued to a Portuguese proverb
+Source unknown, attributed to a Portuguese proverb

 “If you procrastinate when faced with a big difficult problem… break the problem into parts, and handle one part at a time.”